prajin-op/btp-s4hana-kyma-business-process-extension/documentation/deploy/create-hdicontainer/README.md

     `git clone <git_url>`

-2. set the namespace
+2. Set the namespace:

     `kubectl config set-context --current --namespace <NAME_SPACE>`

-2. Run ./script/db.sh
+2. Run `./script/db.sh`:

 >Note: Ensure you have logged in to Cloud Foundry CLI.
 >
 >The script does the following:
 > - Creates HDI Service instance with the name `caphana`